elipapa/markdown-cv/index.md

 - `-` Collaborated on the development and maintenance of a wide range of internal tools for manual and automated testing of PlayStation hardware and websites, optimizing testing processes for QA and development teams across the globe
 - `-` Contributed to creating and implementing a CI/CD release pipeline that enabled automated releases across team repositories using Groovy, Jenkins, and Semantic Release
 - `-` Currently designing and leading the refactoring of a Python package and its CLI that dynamically create and retrieve database accounts through API calls, optimizing code efficiency and maintainability
-- `-` Supported development on a highly impactful internal Web Service tool built with Node.js and MongoDB that handles account retrieval with varying parameter queries used to support manual testing and automation testing
+- `-` Supported development on internal Web Service tool built with Node.js and MongoDB that handles account retrieval with varying parameter queries used to support manual testing and automation testing
 - `-` Collaborated on the development and maintenance of various internal tools, including CLI and Appium-based solutions, for device management, localization, and Pytest plugins, providing critical support to QA and development teams in ensuring efficient and robust testing processes

 `Mar.
 2021 -`